How to Create Your Own PCB Trace Width Calculator with Python

 print("Invalid option.")Final Thoughts:

-Yet it is a very basic coding exercise, but to make it work, a designer needs to have proper parameter information and needs to go through the IPC guidelines for the trace calculator.
+This is a simple yet powerful Python project based on IPC-2152.
+To make it work, a designer needs to have proper parameter information and needs to go through the IPC guidelines for the trace calculator.
 The results may differ from the online calculators because some of them are running a previous version of the code.
-It is a simple project that can be deployed to any online Python compiler.
-If you have a proper Python compiler installed with all the packages, then a GUI can be deployed by extending the same code.
-Share the code and tag JLCPCB, and we will definitely consider giving a shoutout!

 Keep Learning